djasyer/Hallways/README.md

 hallways to get out.
 You may find something unusual while finding the gate key.
 SPEC{ type: command-line, terminal type;
-theme: mystery; language used: C++;
-This is an open software so you can customise and redistribute your own version of the game.
+theme: mystery; This is an open source software so you can customise and redistribute your own version of the game.
 ______________________________________________

 Edition Selection: